How to Pack Boxes For Moving

 - Declare any food you have taken with you to that country.
 The last thing you need is for customs to open your boxes because you didn’t declare something.

-- With your kitchen utensils you can place these in a plastic bag or tea towl and place in the box.
+- With your kitchen utensils you can place these in a plastic bag or tea towel and place in the box.
 Have all the knives facing the same way and make the bag clearly so you don’t cut yourself when you pick up the bag.

 - Pack the cardboard box as tight and as much as you can with filling.
 This will prevent your items moving around in the box during the move.
 Also will prevent breakage.